WIEB Inventory of Energy Policies

 Appliance Standards:

-In 1974, CA was the first state to adopt energy efficiency standards for appliances.
-Federal appliance standards have since pre-empted certain categories of appliances.
-CA maintains appliance regulations in many areas that cover 15 categories of energy and water appliances.
-(Title 20)
+California was the first state to adopt appliance energy efficiency standards in 1974.
+Federal standards have since preempted certain categories.
+California maintains appliance regulations covering 15 categories of energy and water appliances under Title 20.

 Reference: